000hen/PHP-Login/README.md

 ## How To Use

-First, add new databases in your MySQL server
+First, add new databases in your MySQL server (Like this)
 ![db](/img/n1.png)

 Second, add user (password need encrypt with MD5)